mortenivar/Jed-modes/README.sh.txt

               line first with one of the two key combos above.

 <ctrl>-c E    Execute code in a marked region or if no region is marked then
               in the whole buffer whole buffer.
-If output is more than one line long, the output will be shown in another window, else it will be shown in the message area.

 <ctrl>-pgup,  briefly show the matching keyword that begins a code block or
               sub-block, if standing on the keyword that ends the block.